Our Mission: To provide assistance to U.S. Military Retirees, service members in Thailand about

 desired destination, etc., and as a result, we must limit our

 the ease of use of the internet makes trip planning relatively

 easy, we provide basic travel links and information below to

 help you get started.

 Planning.
-To begin, TripAdvisor (unofficial) is a well-known, usually reliable global Trip Planning and
+To begin, TripAdvisor and Lonely Planet (unofficial) is a well-known, usually reliable global Trip Planning and

 Travel Review site.
 The following internet links address some of